nyorain/vil/docs/own/ideas.md

   copy-on-write.
 Only when this submission (or some other pending one) is potentially writing something, copy it.
 Otherwise, copy it before future submissions that might write it (if still needed)

+- add anti-aliasing to vertex viewer.
+Should probably be beautifully be doable with TAA
+  	- could also add AO to vertex viewer, when rendering faces